-	Starting into the hall, he grabbed the Winchester rifle from over the door that had belonged to his father.
+Starting into the hall, he grabbed the Winchester rifle that had belonged to his father from over the door.
 His son Troy appeared from his bedroom at the same moment.
 The boy was in sweatpants and western boots.
 He was pulling his battered Carhartt jacket on over his bare chest, and like his father, had a rifle in one hand.
 Only twelve years old, nevertheless, he had acquired his father’s sensitivity to the pulse of the farm around him.
 “Coyotes again?” he asked.

 “Seems like,” Dan replied, racing down the stairs and through the kitchen to the back door.
 He grabbed a pair of flashlights from the shelf next to the door, tossing one to Troy, who caught it deftly in one hand.
 The screen door squealed as they stepped out into the chill, dark night of early spring.

 They stood together on the back porch, breath misting before them as they stopped and listened again.
 They did not have to wait long before another terrified wail issued from the goat barn on the other side of the yard.
 Dan looked at his son.
 “You sure you locked the barn up tight when you finished chores tonight?”

 “Like Fort Knox,” Troy replied quickly, no hint of doubt or deception in his voice.
 Dan took him at his word.
 Troy was exceptionally mature and responsible for his age.
 If he said he locked the barn properly, Dan would not dispute it.

 He chambered a round in the Winchester, and Troy followed suit.
 “You go around to the left.
 Go in through the granary door.
 I’ll go around and come in through the pasture side.
 Maybe we can catch the sombitches between us,”